erdogant/clustimage/README.md

 <hr>

-#### Sponsor
+### Support

 	This project needs some love! ❤️ You can help in various ways.

 	* Become a Sponsor!
 	* Star this repo at the github page.
 	* Other contributions can be in the form of feature requests, idea discussions, reporting bugs, opening pull requests.
 	* Read more why becoming an sponsor is important on the Sponsor Github Page.

 	Cheers Mate.